 Hemispherotomy may be offered to children with refractory seizures arising from one hemisphere of the brain, particularly if there is already a suggestion of impaired function of that hemisphere (such as weakness of the opposite side of the body).

 In some instances, hemispherotomy may be offered to treat life-threatening seizures, such as status epilepticus, or those causing significant ongoing neurological damage, even if the opposite side is not entirely normal.

 Experts at hemispherotomy

 The Epilepsy Management Team at St. Louis Children’s Hospital has extensive experience with hemispherotomy.
 In fact, our experience has been highlighted at several national and international meetings and medical journal publications (see below).
-We have performed over 50 hemispherotomies, and almost 90% of patients experience complete or near-complete resolution of their seizures.
+We have performed nearly 100 hemispherotomies, and about 90% of patients experience complete or near-complete resolution of their seizures.

 The hemispherotomy procedure